pontem-network/pontem/pallets/sp-mvm/README.md

 Read more about the Move VM pallet in the [Pontem Documentation](https://docs.pontem.network/03.-move-vm/move_vm).

+### Note

+There's optional feature `no-vm-static` that disables VM static initialization, so VM will init for each block when it used if this feature is enabled.
+Otherwise when the feature is disabled VM initialization happens only once, but only cache cleaning for each block.

 ## LICENSE

 Licensed under the Apache License, Version 2.0